 In 1999 this is all that was left of the Marquee.
-I guess that the left half of the Marquee was knocked down by trucks driving into the sight to dump.
+I guess that the left half of the Marquee was knocked down by trucks driving into the site to dump.
 I assume the ticket booths where underneath, to the front of or behind the marqee.
 The bottom of the marquee is about 9-10 feet off of the ground.
-I have one piece of Argon tubing that was part of the backlight of this marquee.
+I have one piece of Argon tubing that was part of the backlight of this marquee that was removed, as mentioned above.
 See below.

 This drive-in is right across I-30 from where the Fort Worth Twin Drive-in was located except this theater was right on Riverside Dr. The screen and the somewhat intact ticket booth/marquee was still there in 2003 and I believe are still in the same condition as of this writing in December of 2014.
 I remember going by this theater when it was an overgrown field in the late 1980s.
 The marquee/ticket booth was still in decent shape at the time.
 In the early 1990s the Meadowbrook was a bicycle BMX track and later was turned into a storage site for trash dumpsters.